-The history of all of GSR’s Sierras and Falcons is covered within Glenn Seton’s new official autobiography, a 320 page hardcover book due out at the end of this year and available to pre-order here now.
+The history of all of GSR’s Sierras and Falcons is covered within Glenn Seton’s new official autobiography, a 320 page hardcover book that is available to order here in the V8 Sleuth Bookshop.

 The crash came in the gap between the last two rounds of the 1993 championship.
 Seton had scored enough points at Barbagallo to be assured of his first Australian Touring Car Championship crown, though his team needed to complete a new car for the Oran Park finale in the wake of the Price shunt.

-“I must have got knocked out, because I’ve never had a recollection of how the accident occurred,” Price told v8sleuth.com.au this week.
+“I must have got knocked out, because I’ve never had a recollection of how the accident occurred,” Price told v8sleuth.com.au.

 “I can remember coming to when I had been laid on the ground out of the car.
 Amazingly, I didn’t really have very bad injuries, I fractured one ankle and fractured the other knee.
 Not severely though.

 “I was certainly out of action for a while, but I didn’t have to have either of them put in plaster, but I had a brace on one of my legs and was on crutches for quite a while.
 All things considered I was very, very lucky.

 “The only good outcome of the accident was that it made them remove the earth bank that I hit.
 Without that bank there it would have just been a high speed lose and I’d have gone off through the paddock a bit.

 “But I hit it in a very precarious spot.
 I hit it pretty much right on the end; it was evident from the aftermath that I hadn’t just glanced it, I more or less managed to hit the end of it and nearly straight on.

 The crash ended Price’s racing career.
 The former Toyota Team Australia driver never stepped back into a race car again.